 When you are feeling really stuck with regular, even daily IBS flare-ups, life can feel a really hard and lonely place.
-It can feel so hard to move forward.
 By its very nature, we feel a little ashamed of our IBS.
 We try to hide it, pretend we don’t have it.
 And we walk around shackled to it everywhere we go.

-When you are doing what everyone tells you to and not really getting results, it can be so hard to see how you can break out of this prison and move forward.
-I got stuck there for a long time.
+And when you are doing what everyone tells you to and not really getting results, it can be so hard to see how you can break out of this prison and move forward.

 So how the hell can you move forward?